hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 (example-csv)=
 ### Example: model output as CSV

 The sections below provide examples for writing CSV model output files.
+A note that missing data in a CSV file should be either a blank cell (that is, two adjacent commas `,,`) or `NA` without quotes[^no-quotes] (e.g. `,NA,`).

+[^no-quotes]: You can quote me on this: No quotes.

 #### Writing CSV with R